McFateM/rootstalk-static/content/volume-v-issue-1/jumping-into-the-void.md

 pretty unique in Iowa.
 I don't know if there is another sculpture community or sculpture studio in the whole state.

-{{% figure caption="A gallery show at the Oskaloosa Art Center and Studios.
-Photo by Sarah Kargol" src="/images/volume-v-issue-1/jumping-into-the-void/oskaloosa-art-02.jpg" %}}
+{{% figure_dg caption="A gallery show at the Oskaloosa Art Center and Studios.
+Photo by Sarah Kargol" pid="28376" %}}

 **Sarah:** So, that's our trajectory.
 We have big plans.
 Probably bigger than we can chew off by ourselves, and we know that but I think the